9 Different Types of Insects That Sting

 If you’re stung by a bumblebee, seeking medical attention immediately is important, as some people may have an allergic reaction.

-To avoid being stung by a bumblebee, it’s best to wear bright colors, such as red or orange, not typically found in nature.
+To avoid being stung by a bumblebee, it’s best to wear bright colors, such as red or orange, which are not typically found in nature.

 Additionally, you should always watch for nests and be mindful when working outdoors.